What does the bond program impact my property taxes?

 What is HISD's current financial condition?

 The district is recognized for its fiscal responsibility.
 It has a Standard & Poor's credit rating of AA+ and a Moody's rating of AAA, the highest possible credit rating.
-HISD has the highest school district bond rating in Texas and one of the highest in the nation.
+No district in Harris County has a higher underlying rating from Moody's or S&P than HISD.

 How do HISD taxes compare to other school district tax rates in the area?